mattyoung101/dotfiles/config/nvim/README.md

     - Fix this: the word "Ethan" is marked as valid, but "Ethan's" (with the apostrophe s) is invalid.
 We should ignore words that
     - Fully uppercase words (i.e. acronyms) should be ignored
+    - Worst case, this may require a custom plugin or even LSP (somehow?), but would be an interesting exercise in data structures so I'm not complaining :)
 - Make the TODO plugin work with Markdown (basically regex for "TODO" everywhere)
 - Make the TODO plugin highlighting look less ugly
 - Telescope search results should be centred on screen
+- Git integration in the file tree doesn't seem to work until restart (modified files are not shown in orange)
+- Figure out how to create files in neovim file tree
+- Add keybindings for barbar tab navigation
+- Bind ctrl+backspace to delete last word

+**Partially done:**

-- **FIXME:** When closing certain lua files with nvim-ts-rainbow2 and barbar enabled, there is an exception thrown
+- When closing certain lua files with nvim-ts-rainbow2 and barbar enabled, there is an exception thrown
     - Can only reproduce with lua/custom/plugins/** files, nothing else atm
     - It's this bug here: https://github.com/HiPhish/nvim-ts-rainbow2/issues/40
     - They are blaming upstream neovim, questionable, guess we'll wait til it gets resolved in up/down stream
-    - Can possibly fix by downgrading to 0.9.0? (maybe try flatpak)
+    - Partially fixed by downgrading to 0.9.0 (build from source), which works, but not super ideal
+    - This will be less bad once I move to Arch and can use actually up to date packages
+- SystemVerilog LSP
+    - Currently using IMC's svlangserver, but I'm unhappy with this and may write my own from scratch based on slang

 **Done:**